PGB-LIV/lcmsWorld/README.md

 - RawFileReader from Thermo is used to load .raw files.
 This is a 64-bit only .NET application.
 - You may need to install .NET Framework 4.7 on Windows to use this.

 Identification files in ```.csv``` or tab-separated text formats are supported.
-The column names supported are listed below:
-The accepted alternative names are separated by commas.
+The column names supported are listed below (The accepted alternative names are separated by commas):

 - m/z  (required)
 - rt, retention time  (required)